acgetchell/mundus-atrox/src/journals/fifteenth.md

 1. *Steve* does 23 HP damage on the fat winged creature, taking it out!
 2. *CoralKing* runs closer to the lobster goat creature and dodges.
 3. The shamans hit the ork but he's OK.
-4. I move, teleports to the lobster goat, and hits it twice for 48 HP damage.
+4. I move, Teleport to the lobster goat, and hits it twice for 48 HP damage.
 5. *Geral* moves up and does 7 HP damage, I do 18 damage, exactly knocking it down.
 6. *Calmul* moves forward.
 7. Tasbros moves forward and holds his action